Operating Capability

 Credentialing and Enrollment

 Every week a rendering provider works before enrollment completes is revenue delivered at risk or forfeited outright.
 Aava manages credentialing and payer enrollment as a dated pipeline: applications tracked to committee dates, expirables monitored before they lapse, roster changes synchronized with billing configuration, and new-hire timelines built backward from the start date.
-The function is measured in days-to-billable, and its purpose is simple — the clinical schedule and the payer rosters never disagree about who can be paid.
+The function is measured in days-to-billable, and its purpose is simple — the clinical schedule and the payer rosters agree about who can be paid.

 Payer Contracting and Strategy

-Many organizations bill against contracts no one has modeled and accept payer behavior no one has challenged.
+Organizations may bill against contracts no one has modeled and accept payer behavior no one has challenged.
 Aava builds the contract foundation: current terms inventoried, rates loaded so underpayments are detected automatically, and payer performance tracked — payment accuracy, denial patterns, authorization friction — as evidence.
 That evidence supports a deliberate payer agenda: which relationships to grow, which terms to renegotiate, where to escalate systematic underpayment, and how network participation should evolve with the organization's services and geography.

 Accounts-Receivable Analytics